bestofjs/bestofjs-backend/README.md

 This repository contains [Best of JavaScript](https://bestofjs.org/) back-end tasks run every day to update the database and build JSON files consumed by the web applications.

-Tasks can be launched from the command line and scheduled on CI servers.
+Tasks can be launched manually from the command line and scheduled on CI servers.

 A "task" is just a Node.js JavaScript file that can be launched using the task runner `run.js` at the root level: